Marketing and Design Without the Bullsh*t

 You Suck at the Internet.

 Digital marketing is hard.
-Honestly, you can’t do it yourself.
-There is simply too much to learn and too many changing practices.
-Nobody’s an expert at everything, and since you’re busy running a business, it makes more sense to work with a digital marketer who knows that the hell he is doing.
+There is too much to learn and best practices change constantly.
+Nobody’s an expert at everything, and since you’re busy running a business, it makes more sense to work with a freelance digital marketing consultant who knows that the hell he is doing.

 This Is How We Do It